PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyterHub.md

 ### JupyterHub: Available resources

 Users cannot adjust computational resources individually.
 Instead, the Scientific Computing Center PLEIADES provides multiple profiles with different resources that users can choose from.
 These profiles have been designed to make it easy for users to interact with their code for the purpose of performance analysis and quick evaluation.
 If users require a more customized resource setup, we also [provide a guide]({{ site.baseurl }}{% link Jupyter/jupyter-nb_on_pleiades.md %}) to interactive Jupyter-notebook sessions with individually set resource requirements.

+If you are using Python packages in your simulations, you need to make sure, that they are also available in your JuyterLab server sessions.
+If you were using your own Python installation, which is not *Python 3.9.5*, you will need to install the packages again with *Python 3.9.5*.
+The easiest way to do so is to start a JupyterLab server through JupyterHub and to open a bash terminal inside (*File->&gt;New-&gt;Terminal*).
+This ensures that the right `pip` installation will be used for `python pip install --user <PACKAGE>`.

-### JupyterHub: Access and Usage
+### JupyterHub: Access and usage

 To access the JupyterHub VM, users can [follow this link](https://jupyterhub.pleiades.uni-wuppertal.de/).